Pee (South Park)

-"Pee" is the thirteenth season finale of the American animated television series South Park.
-The 195th overall episode of the series, it originally aired on Comedy Central in the United States on November 18, 2009.
+"Pee" is the fourteenth episode and season finale of the thirteenth season of the American animated television series South Park.
+It is the 195th overall episode of the series and originally aired on Comedy Central in the United States on November 18, 2009.
 In the episode, the boys visit Pi Pi's Splashtown, the local waterpark, where so many people urinate in the pools to the point that the entire park becomes engulfed in tsunamis of urine.